hasnat-shahriyar/C-Programming/C-Practice/Module-9/Pattern-1/readme.md

    ```

 5. **Fifth Row (Iteration 5):**
-   - Finally, at the bottom of the pyramid (`i = 1`), we draw one star (`k = 1`).
+   - Finally, at the bottom of the triangle (`i = 1`), we draw one star (`k = 1`).
    ```
    *
    ```

-This process continues until we've drawn all the rows, descending to the bottom of the upside-down pyramid.
+This process continues until we've drawn all the rows, descending to the bottom of the upside-down triangle.

 Now, about the `k--` part:

 1. **Purpose of `k--`:** After drawing each row, we need to prepare for the next row by decreasing the number of stars (`k`) by one.
 That's what `k--` does; it subtracts one from the number of stars before we draw the next row.

 2. **Placement Inside the Row Loop:** We put `k--` inside the outer loop because we want to decrease the number of stars after drawing each row.
-This way, we'll have one less star in each subsequent row as we move down the pyramid.
+This way, we'll have one less star in each subsequent row as we move down the triangle.

-So, `k--` helps us decrease the number of stars for each row, and it's placed inside the outer loop to ensure we decrease the number of stars after drawing each row, forming our upside-down pyramid.
+So, `k--` helps us decrease the number of stars for each row, and it's placed inside the outer loop to ensure we decrease the number of stars after drawing each row, forming our upside-down triangle.